 Diagnosis will be assigned independently by 2 of these diagnostic reviewers.
 When possible, one reviewer will be a physician and one will be a neuropsychologist.
 Discordant cases will be assigned to a 3rd independent adjudicator (either Albert or Knopman).
-Substantive differences will be discussed by conference call with the entire Classification Committee for final diagnosis.
-Discordant cases will be settled by consensus.
-If a committee member cannot agree, the case will be tagged as discordant, with the primary diagnosis being the one agreed on by 2 of 3 reviewers.
+Cases with substantive differences may be discussed during the Neurocognitive Classification Committee teleconferences.

-Because all reviewers previously participated in adjudications in ARIC visit 5, a formal retraining is not necessary.
+Because all reviewers previously participated in adjudications in ARIC visit 5 and visit 6, a formal retraining is not necessary.
 However, after all reviewers have completed diagnostic assessments in 10 cases (all of which were also reviewed by 2 other adjudicators), diagnostic data will be reviewed and discussed among the 6 reviewers on a conference call.
 If there are systematic disagreements, the reasons will be reviewed and case law formulated to achieve concordance.
-Additional test case reviews will depend on the outcome of the first exercise.
-Thereafter, a telephone conference call will occur 3 months after adjudication activities begin, in order to address issues that have arisen.
-A teleconference for the diagnostic reviewers will take place at least every 3 months over the course of the ARIC-NCS recruitment.